ArcovanBreda/CEConvDL2/blogpost.md

 [f \star \psi^i](x, k) = \sum_{y \in \mathbb{Z}^2}\sum_{c=1}^{C^l}f_c(y) \cdot H_n(k)\psi_c^i(y - x) & \qquad \qquad (\text{Equation 6})\\
 \end{align}$$

-For the derivation of the equivariance of the CEConv layer, we refer to the original paper BRON.
+For the derivation of the equivariance of the CEConv layer, we refer to the original paper \[6\].

 For the hidden layers, the feature map $[f \star \psi]$ is a function on $G$ parameterized by x,k.
 The CEConv hidden layers are defined as: